like2000/PyHEADTAIL/README.md

   - Functions in the induced voltage objects to reprocess the wake/impedance sources according to a new slicing
   - Corrected InputArray object in longitudinal_impedance
   - Added returns in the induced_voltage_generation in order to return induced_voltage after the frame of the slicing
+  - Initialization to 0 instead of empty for arrays

 - Minor
   - n_macroparticles converted to int in beam class (solve some warnings)